-Secondly, this is not a list of personal recommendations.
-It was created by compiling recommendations from a variety of online sources including bibliographies, course syllabi, and community recommendations.
-You can find out more about this process here.
-Links to the sources used to create this list are at the end of the post.
-Following these links will help you quickly find a wider range of options if the listed books do not fit what you are looking for.
+It’s also worth noting that it is not a list of personal recommendations.
+Personal book recommendations tend to be highly subjective, idiosyncratic, and unreliable.
+This list is part of a collection of over 100 philosophy reading lists which aim to provide a central resource for philosophy book recommendations.
+These lists were created by searching through hundreds of university course syllabi, internet encyclopedia bibliographies, and community recommendations.
+Links to the syllabi and other sources used to create this list are at the end of the post.
+Following these links will help you quickly find a broader range of options if the listed books do not fit what you are looking for.

-Here are the best books on logic in no particular order.
+Here are the best books on formal logic in no particular order.

 Logic: A Very Short Introduction – Graham Priest